Protothecosis

 Protothecosis, otherwise known as Algaemia, is a disease found in dogs, cats, cattle, and humans caused by a type of green alga known as Prototheca that lacks chlorophyll and enters the human or animal bloodstream.
 It and its close relative Helicosporidium are unusual in that they are actually green algae that have become parasites.
 The two most common species are Prototheca wickerhamii and Prototheca zopfii.
 Both are known to cause disease in dogs, while most human cases are caused by P. wickerhami.
 Prototheca is found worldwide in sewage and soil.
-Infection is rare despite high exposure, and can be related to a defective immune system.
-In dogs, females and Collies are most commonly affected.
+Infection is rare despite high exposure, and may be related to a defective immune system.
+In dogs, female collies are most commonly affected.

 The first human case was identified in 1964 in Sierra Leone.

 Cause

 Photomicrograph of Prototheca wickerhamii infection in a human.
 Note the floret-like arrangements.
 Hematoxylin and eosin stain.

 Photomicrograph of Prototheca wickerhamii infection in a human.
 Note the floret-like arrangements.
-Gomori methenamine silver(GMS) stain.
+Gomori methenamine silver (GMS) stain.

 Photomicrograph of Prototheca wickerhamii infection in a human.
 Note the floret-like arrangements.
-Periodic acid-Schiff(PAS) stain.
+Periodic acid-Schiff (PAS) stain.

 Prototheca has been thought to be a mutant of Chlorella, a type of single-celled green alga.
 However, while Chlorella contains galactose and galactosamine in the cell wall, Prototheca lacks these.
 Also, Chlorella obtains its energy through photosynthesis, while Prototheca is saprotrophic, feeding on dead and decaying organic matter.
 When Prototheca was first isolated from slime flux of trees in 1894, it was thought to be a type of fungus.
 Its size varies from 2 to 15 micrometres.